How manufacturers can collaborate throughout the construction phases

-While you might understand that designer adoption’s accelerating: do you know what it is?
+While you might understand that designer adoption is accelerating: do you know what it is?
 Why it matters for manufacturers?
-Or how you can collaborate through the phases in a digital building process?
+Or how you can collaborate through the phases of a digital building process?
 If you’re unsure of questions 1, 2, or 3: this comprehensive, easy guide is made for you.

 BIM collaboration runs deeper than design

-As a manufacturer, you are probably aware of how important the design phase is for getting your product specified in designs.
+As a manufacturer, you are aware of how important the design phase is for getting your product specified in designs.
 If not: now you know.
-But… Building information modeling runs far deeper than design.
+But… Building Information Modeling runs far deeper than design.
 It branches out into every stage of the construction phase and throughout the building’s lifespan.
-But what are the phases and why do they matter to you?
+But what are the phases, and why do they matter to you?

 This e-book gives you a deeper understanding of: